rija1/university/wp-content/plugins/meow-gallery/readme.txt

 * Add: Native horizontal scrolling in Horizontal layout settings.
 * Update: Removed max attributes for layouts.
 * Add: Galleries and Collections Management now available in the Gallery Block.
-* Note: We need some love!
-If you have a moment, please write a little [review for the Meow Gallery](https://wordpress.org/support/plugin/meow-gallery/reviews/?rate=5#new-post).
-Thank you! 💕

 = 5.2.2 (2024/12/06) =
 * Add: Caption Backgrounds in the Settings.